Answering Questions About Voting Firsts

 Utah’s first female voter was Seraph Young, a twenty-three year old schoolteacher who cast her historic ballot in Salt Lake City’s Council Hall on her way to work on February 14, 1870.
 This made her the first woman to vote in the United States under a law that gave women equal suffrage rights with men.

 Many people have a question when they learn about Seraph: what about Wyoming?
 Some people know that Wyoming Territory was the first to grant suffrage to women citizens, in December 1869.
 What they don’t often know is that Utah Territory followed two months later, in February 1870.
 Utah held two elections where women citizens voted before Wyoming had its first, so that meant Utah women were the first to exercise their voting rights.
 Utah’s first election with women’s suffrage was Salt Lake City’s municipal election on Valentine’s Day 1870, when Seraph Young and about 25 other women cast ballots just two days after women’s suffrage had become law.
-Later that year, several thousand women voted in Utah’s territorial election held on August 1.
+Later that year, several thousand women voted in Utah’s general election held on August 1.
 Wyoming’s first election held with women’s suffrage was on September 6, 1870.

 So in 1870, Utah women citizens were the first in the U.S. to vote with equal suffrage rights as men.
 But there had previously been a few circumstances where some women were able to vote with restricted suffrage rights that limited their participation.
 Back in 1776, during the American Revolution, New Jersey ratified a constitution extending voting rights to all adult residents who owned property worth £50.
 Because New Jersey didn’t enact race or gender restrictions on voting rights, this law enfranchised a small number of free black men and unmarried and widowed women (married women could not legally own property) who owned enough to meet the property requirement.
 This small number of women and black men were able to vote for a few decades.